rauppluizfr/rdcontacts/README.md

 - super user email:  admin@rdcontacts.com
 - super user password: 12345678

 You can change these credentials at file db/seeds.rb.
-This first release does not allow an user to change their password or recovery it.
 All new clients will have as new password: 12345678